Winemaking in Russia

-Russian wine refers to wine made in Russia, at times also including the disputed region of Crimea.
-The vast majority of Russia's territory is unsuitable for grape growing, with most of the production concentrated in parts of Krasnodar and Rostov regions, as well as Crimea.
+The vast majority of Russia's territory is unsuitable for grape growing, with most of the production concentrated in parts of Krasnodar and Rostov regions, as well as the occupied Ukrainian territory of Crimea.

-The Russian market is characterized by the presence of many low-cost products, with a significant part of local wines having a retail price of less than 100 rubles ($).
+As of 2017, the Russian market is characterized by the presence of many low-cost products, with a significant part of local wines having a retail price of less than 100 rubles ($).
 Attempts to shift away from the low-quality reputation of Soviet wines has been moderately successful, though 80% of wines sold in Russia in 2013 were made from grape concentrates.

 In 2014 Russia was ranked 11th worldwide by the area of vineyards under cultivation.
 The Russian wine industry is promoted by local authorities as a healthier alternative to spirits, which have a higher alcohol content.